mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 Sometimes it’s a big shock, but sometimes it’s very sneaking in.
 You don’t know when, but if you continue to practice, very naturally, that great enlightenment penetrates your life.

-Alright... do you have questions?
+All right... do you have questions?

 #### 1:04:34